-Programs, Studies and Actions that the LWV-Needham is participating in.
+Programs, Studies and Actions that the LWV-Needham is participating in or has participated in.

 In April 2013, the LWV-Needham hosted The Influence of Money on Our Democracy: What Can We The People Do?, a talk given by Harvard Law School Professor Lawrence Lessig.
 He discussed the corrupting influence of money on the decisions made by our elected officials, especially in the US.
 Congress.